DrDoofus-MD-PhD-DDS/RPIPs/RPIPs/RPIP-drd-draft.md

 This appeal of the GMC decision, a "no" with request to re-file in the next round, is for the following reasons:
 1. The stated reason, that the project might be too similar to another group's project (which is NOT being funded by GMC), indicates a misunderstanding of the two projects.
-2. GMC should not defer to another groups' potential projects.
+2. GMC should not defer to other groups' potential projects.
 3. GMC should encourage outreach and educational projects in earnest.
 4. This appeal lowers the request amount, potentially making it more in line with GMC budget.